 Regulators are agencies established by law to oversee specific parts of industry to ensure that they comply with the law.
 In Ireland, regulators look after areas of public utilities and financial services.
-For example ComReg regulates telecommunications in Ireland, the Commission for Energy Regulation regulates the gas and electricity suppliers and the Central Bank regulates the financial services sector in Ireland.
+For example ComReg regulates telecommunications, the Commission for Energy Regulation regulates the gas and electricity suppliers and the Central Bank regulates the financial services sector.
 Regulators aim to promote competition while ensuring vulnerable consumers have sufficient services at reasonable prices.

 Trade associations or professional bodies such as the Law Society or the Register of Electrical Contractors of Ireland exist to represent their industry.
 Some professional bodies and trade associations, such as the Advertising Standards Association for Ireland have codes of practice that they enforce.
 Not all trades and professions have a representative body.
 Even where there is a representative body for a particular trade or profession, not all of them have a code of practice to enforce.